This keto cornbread is made with almond flour and a small amount of cornmeal. It's fluffy and delicious, with just a hint of sweetness.

 Ingredients

 - Sweetener: I use stevia glycerite.
-You can replace it with a granulated sweetener.
+You can replace it with a granulated sweetener to equal two tablespoons of sugar.

-- Almond flour: I use blanched and finely ground almond flour.
-I don't recommend using a coarse almond meal in this recipe.
+- Almond flour: I use superfine almond flour.
+I don't recommend using a coarse almond meal.

-- Coarse cornmeal: Only ¼ cup (use gluten-free if needed).
+- Coarse cornmeal: Just ¼ cup, gluten-free if needed.

-- This bread is also excellent with herbs.
-Omit the sweetener and add two teaspoons of mixed spices and herbs, such as garlic powder, thyme, sage, and oregano.
+- Herbs: This bread is also excellent with herbs.
+To make this version, omit the sweetener and add two teaspoons of mixed spices and dried herbs, such as garlic powder, thyme, sage, and oregano.

 Bake until the bread is golden and set, and a toothpick inserted in the center comes out clean, 20-25 minutes.